zhangjinshui-nerveee/nerveee_old/content/blogs/todo/index.md

 ## Within 72 hours
 - [ ] Post GaN driver debugging record on blog.
 - [ ] Overshooting test of GaN under different resistors
-- [ ] Do more experiments on high bandwidth test, save pictures for discussion
 - [ ] Charging methods sketch
 ## Pool
 - Modification to MPS